Law 636 - Chinese Law & Legal Institutions

 The course will include lecture, guest speakers, and class discussion.
 The grade for the course will be based on short response papers, and a final scholarly paper.

-Prior knowledge of the Chinese legal system is not required, but will be helpful.
+Prior knowledge of the Chinese legal system is not required.
 This course can satisfy the SAW requirement.

-2. Understand how Chinese law and legal institutions differ from US law and institutions.
+1. Understand Chinese law and legal institutions and current debates on authoritarian governance systems.

 3. Gain familiarity with Chinese law in a range of doctrinal areas, including criminal law, foreign investment, environmental law, and human rights.